 In addition, your CRM system also helps you follow up on existing customers correctly and punctually.
-All the data you have on your visitor’s behaviour, purchases or complaints are available with just a few clicks.
+All the data you have on your visitor’s behavior, purchases or complaints are available with just a few clicks.
 These help you to keep customers satisfied and increase their loyalty to your brand.

 A CRM system stores a lot of data about your customers and prospects.
 This data gives you insights into the problem your customer is trying to solve.
 This enables you to further adapt your services or products to your market.
 The data also gives you more information about how they use your product or what complaints they have.
 This data can be an important source of ideas for product innovations, or new or improved services.

 These are some really good reasons to consider using a CRM system.
 But what exactly will it bring to your organization.

 Your CRM system collects lots of data from several different sources.
 There is for example some sales data.
 How many people do we know?
 And how many of them are customers?
 How much revenue do they generate, in total but also on average?
 How many companies do we have in our customer database, and what industries are they from?

 But it can go much further than just names and contact details.
 A decent CRM system also keeps track of how many emails they open, how often they visit your website, which channels they used to get in touch with you, and so on.
 Adding to this other connected platforms like social media or a webinar tool, and you’ll understand how enormous the amount of data in your CRM system can really get.
 That means you also have a lot of data to play around with when doing marketing, for example as automation triggers.

 People are often amazed at the amount of data you can find in a CRM system, like we just mentioned.
 What is there to find?